blbadger/blbadger.github.io/language-model-features.md

 </s>武²).
 ```

 Observe that the first token in each block is identical for each feature, but that the following tokens are typically not the same among different blocks.
-For deeper layers, this is no longer the case.
+For deeper layers, this is no longer the case and an arbitrary feature in a certain block is typically non-identifiable from the same feature in previous blocks.

 ```
 Block 16